smurfedGitHubIO/Koutashi/README.md

 # Koutashi

-> A manga progress checker but is still under lots of progress.
+> A manga progress checker that is still under lots of progress.